datacamp-content-public/Intro-to-Data-Manipulations-in-R-/chapter2.md

 `@instructions`
 Please create a new object called _five_, which is the result of dividing ten between two.

+Then, type _five_ and run the code to evaluate your new object.

 `@hint`
 The operator for divisions is ( / ).
 For instance dividing four by two would be `4/2`